NOAA-EMC/MLGlobal/README.md

 ## Overview

-The National Centers for Environmental Prediction (NCEP) provides GEFS data that can be used for ensemble weather prediction and analysis.
-Currently, this dataset is not publicly available.
-If you are interested in getting the data, please contact Jun Wang[Jun.Wang@noaa.gov](mailto:Jun.Wang@noaa.gov).
+The National Centers for Environmental Prediction (NCEP) provides GFS/GEFS data that can be used for global weather prediction and analysis.
+Currently, the operational GEFSv12 model state fields are not archived due to large amount of data volume.

 ## Installation (with conda)